MRtrix3/mrtrix3/docs/installation/linux_install.rst

    header/include files

 -  the Eigen template library (only consists of development header/include files);
-   note that *MRtrix3* may not run correctly with the beta release of Eigen, so we recommend download and installation of the latest stable release

 -  Qt version >4.7, its corresponding development header/include files,
    and the executables required to compile the code.
 Note this will most